stem-teachers-demo/website/README.md

 # CI/CD Demo Website
-Demo website for continuous delivery and deployment demonstration.
+An Demo website for continuous delivery and deployment demonstration.